As an exchange student in England you’ll have the chance to immerse yourself in the British culture on a trimester or semester program abroad.

 Program at a Glance:

 The exact dates for England depend on the school students are placed in.
 Most schools (or “colleges” as they’re referred to!) begin the first week of September in the fall and the first week of January in the spring.
 You’ll know your exact arrival and departure guidelines when you are placed.

 Please note: We offer a UK “Term” as the shortest length for exchange students instead of a trimester.
 The “Term” is generally around three months and a couple of weeks (just over 90 days).
 This is idea for students who want to be home before winter holidays or Easter.

 Apply early and save!
-Apply by December 4, 2020 and save $300 off a term program and $500 off a semester or academic year program.
+Apply by May 28, 2021 and save $300 off a trimester program and $500 off a semester or academic year program.
 This discount will be applied to your final program balance, not the deposit.